PabloMK7/CTGP7ProximityChatClient/README.md

 - **Mic:** Changes the input device and adjusts its volume.
 - **Doppler:** Changes how much the other player voices change depending on their velocity.

+### Known issues
+- Since [Vivox lacks Linux support](https://support.unity.com/hc/en-us/articles/4780622639636-Vivox-Does-Vivox-offer-Linux-support), a native build for Linux is not possible.
+You may have some luck using [Wine](https://www.winehq.org/) or Steam for Linux.
+- When using the Android build, it's not possible to use the voice chat client and Citra at the same time on the same device.
+This is due to Unity not being able to run in the background.

 Furthermore, you can adjust the volume of each participant using the slider next to their names.

 ## Credits